 End of course assessment test

 This food health and safety training course ends with a knowledge test.
 It is a fail/pass assessment.
-The trainees must achieve at least 80% to earn a RoSPA-approved certification.
+The trainees must achieve at least 80% to earn a RoSPA assured certification.

-Once trainees pass the end-of-the-course knowledge test, they will receive RoSPA-approved e-certificates via the registered email.
+Once trainees pass the end-of-the-course knowledge test, they will receive RoSPA assured e-certificates via the registered email.
 This certificate is downloadable, anytime.

 The food safety act 1990 is a part of environmental law and all the food businesses in the UK must comply with it.
 This legislation is in place to protect consumers from consuming unhygienic food that could harm their health.